oneapi-src/oneMKL/docs/index.rst

 Introduction
 ============

-oneMKL Interfaces is an open-source implementation of oneMKL Data Parallel C++ (DPC++) interfaces accordingly to `oneMKL specification <https://spec.oneapi.com/versions/latest/elements/oneMKL/source/index.html>`_ that can work with multiple devices (backends) using device specific libraries underneath
+oneMKL Interfaces is an open-source implementation of oneMKL Data Parallel C++ (DPC++) interfaces according to the `oneMKL specification <https://spec.oneapi.com/versions/latest/elements/oneMKL/source/index.html>`_ that can work with multiple devices (backends) using device-specific libraries underneath.

 .. toctree::